 Each employee is responsible for promptly notifying Worldwide of any changes in personnel data.
-Personnel data includes, but is not limited to, mailing addresses, telephone numbers, and the number and names of dependents and individuals to be contacted in the event of an emergency.
+Personnel data includes, but is not limited to, mailing addresses, telephone numbers, and the number and names of dependents and individuals to be contacted in an emergency.